Due to the ongoing health crisis, all auditions/callbacks for the 2020-21 season are paused until further notice.

 - We’re following the guidelines/guidance of local, state, and federal authorities/health agencies as well as ‘best practices’ devised by the industry and our partners at the Straz Center.

 - We are on hold with our production of DOUBT, currently sitting in the theater waiting for the right time to re-open.
-The remaining 2 plays of the 2019/20 season were cancelled and will be moved ahead to the 2021/22 season.
 DOUBT is our top priority when we can re-open the theater so that we can attempt to recuperate those significant losses.

-- Any production planned for 2020/21 that is unable to move ahead due to the closures will be moved instead to the 2021/22 season.
+- Any production planned for 2020/21 that is unable to move ahead due to the closures will be moved instead to the 2021/22 season during the corresponding month (Dr. Ride’s American Beach House is now scheduled for Sep. of 2021).

 So, yes, we’re hiring.
 The timelines, however, are far less clear.